Montlake Playfield. Photo credit: Linnea Westerlind

 Rainier Beach Playfield, South Seattle

-Rainier Beach Playfield has a newer playground packed with fun equipment, including one of the longest zip lines in Seattle.
+Rainier Beach Playfield has a playground packed with fun equipment, including one of the longest zip lines in Seattle.
 Jump off the little hill for a long, smooth ride.
 The playground also has a tall net climber and other challenging rope elements including a cool bridge.
 The wonderful Rainier Beach Pool is located adjacent to the playground if you want to make your trip into a longer outing.

 Cowen Park, North Seattle

 The Cowen Park swings are well known for being very long, allowing kids to reach an impressive height.
 In addition to the two regular swings and two baby swings, Cowen Park has a playground with slides, a merry-go-round and a zip line.
-Hiking trails that connect to Ravenna Park are a fun excursion for families and older kids.
+Hiking trails that connect to Ravenna Park are a fun excursion for families with older kids.

 Location: 5849 15th Ave.
 N.E. in North Seattle.
 Parking is available along the side streets.
+Buses stop next to the park.

 Woodland Park, North Seattle

-Woodland Park's 12-foot playground swings are some of the tallest in the city.
+Woodland Park's 12-foot swings are some of the tallest in the city.
 Four regular swings and one baby swing are connected on one structure.
 The playground features a large treehouse-style attraction and a dome net climber.
 For younger siblings, there’s a mini version of the treehouse and more baby swings.
 The playground is a great place to visit before or after a trip to the zoo.

 Tallest net climbers